-FEMA uses the Coordinated Needs Management Strategy (CNMS) to identify and track the lifecycle of mapping needs of the flood hazard mapping program.
-The CNMS Viewer provides a map view of the inventory of FEMA’s flood hazard study and mapping needs for areas where an updated study is needed.
-The CNMS Viewer supports community officials and FEMA management and staff in analyzing and depicting flood risk studies validity to enhance understanding of flood hazard risk and make informed decisions on community planning and flood mitigation.
+FEMA’s Coordinated Needs Management Strategy (CNMS) uses a geospatial database to identify and track flood hazard study lifecycle and mapping needs within the flood hazard mapping program.
+CNMS supports community officials and FEMA personnel in analyzing and depicting the validity of flood studies to enhance the understanding of flood hazard risk and make informed decisions on community planning and flood mitigation.

 FEMA administers the National Flood Insurance Program (NFIP) and provides flood hazard data and maps nationwide.
 As floodplains are constantly changing, Flood Insurance Rate Maps (FIRMs) are updated to reflect physiological, climatological, and engineering methodology (PCE) changes.

-To maintain the validity of flood hazard data over time, FEMA assesses the inventory of FIRMs and its underlying flood risk studies to determine whether conditions on the ground are still adequately represented on the FIRM panels for that area.
-When the flood information on the FIRM does not adequately represent actual conditions, it is considered a “flood hazard mapping need” and a new or updated flood hazard study for the area may be warranted.
-Through the CNMS Viewer, FEMA identifies and tracks the lifecycle of mapping needs of the flood hazard mapping program.
+To maintain the validity of flood hazard data over time, FEMA assesses the inventory of FIRMs and its underlying flood risk studies to determine whether conditions on the ground are still adequately represented on the FIRM panel for that area.
+When flood information on the FIRM does not adequately represent actual conditions, it is considered a “flood hazard mapping need” and a new or updated flood hazard study for the area may be warranted.
+Ongoing new and/or updated flood hazard studies are tracked in CNMS as “Being Studied”.

 View CNMS Data in the GIS Viewer

-The CNMS Viewer provides a single location to view the inventory of studies and mapping needs.
-In addition, users can view the validity of a flood hazard study and understand if an area is New, Valid, and Updated Engineering (NVUE) compliant, meaning the studies were completed using up-to-date engineering methodology and/or conducted in areas where significant PCE changes have not occurred since the date of the FIRM and its original study.
+The CNMS Viewer provides users a single interactive map view of riverine studies, coastal studies, unmapped stream reaches, and mapping request information.
+In addition, users can view the validity of a flood hazard study to understand if an area is New, Valid, and Updated Engineering (NVUE) compliant.
+NVUE compliance means the studies were completed using up-to-date engineering methodology and/or conducted in areas where significant PCE changes have not occurred since the date of the original study.

 Below is an image of data populated in the CNMS Viewer.
-Colored stream centerlines display the validation status of flood hazard studies in the FEMA CNMS Inventory, while polygons are used to hold the supporting data used to make the validation decisions.
+Colored stream and coast lines display the validation status of flood hazard studies in the FEMA CNMS.

 Understanding the Validation Process